Lower urinary tract symptoms (female) Referral Access Criteria

 If any of these issues are present, refer to outpatient services through the Central Referral Service (CRS).

-• Urge, stress or mixed or continue urinary incontinence (where medical therapies have been tried and failed)
+• Urge or stress or mixed or continuous urinary incontinence (where physiotherapy and medical therapies have been tried and failed)

 Mandatory information